luisdie13/luisdie13/README.md

 ## Hi I'm Luis Diego 👋

-🔭 I'm currently working as Technical Support Engineer at monday.com.<br>🌱 I'm studying Full Stack Development.<br>👯 I'm looking to increase my knowledge in code, and collaborate on that area.
+🔭 I'm currently working as a SaaS Developer Jr at Transactel S.A.<br>🌱 I'm studying Full Stack Development.<br>👯 I'm looking to increase my knowledge in code, and collaborate on that area.

 ## 🌐 Socials: